chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/medi_track.md

 ![Persona2](../img_repo/MT.IMG.08.png){:width="700" height="350" loading="lazy"}

-During the initial design phase, I focused on developing Digital Wireframes based on user research, feedback and findings.
-Specifically, I prioritized creating Wireframes for the mobile version of the website.
+During the initial design phase, I focused on developing Digital Wireframes based on User Research, Feedback and Findings.
+Specifically, I prioritized creating Wireframes for the Mobile Version of the Website.

-Additionally, I performed a usability study to identify any pain points that users may have experienced with my design.
-Based on the results, I iterated on the designs to address these issues.
+Additionally, I performed a Usability Study to identify any Pain Points that users may have experienced with my Design.
+Based on the results, I iterated on the Designs to address these issues.

 ![Persona2](../img_repo/MT.IMG.09.1.png){:width="800" height="400" loading="lazy"}